If you're here for links, try us as an email.

-Benjamin R. Cohen teaches at the University of Virginia and lives outside Charlottesville with his family.
-He is the author of Notes From the Ground: Science, Soil, and Society in the American Countryside (2009).
+Benjamin R. Cohen teaches at Lafayette College and lives in Easton, Pa., with his family.
+He is the author of Notes From the Ground: Science, Soil, and Society in the American Countryside (2009) and Pure Adulteration: Cheating on Nature in the Age of Manufactured Food (2019).

 A century ago food vendors were often confidence men, cutting their products with inedible substances.
 A study of the history of food adulteration reveals hucksters at every turn.